-- Be prepared to service your clients when they need you most. - If servicing them face-to-face, do what you can to provide a comfortable, calm environment. - Provide them with all necessary information swiftly including access to website portals with claims status. - · Respond quickly and communicate often. - Ensure staff follows up periodically with impacted clients to ensure their needs are met. - Continue to use social media to relay any carrier alerts and updates, federal agency offerings, and significant updates. - Remove emergency contact information from agency website and social media. - Update customers on Materials & Labor services and the implications of a shortage, including price changes and delays. - Carriers may be able to help you find customers that have claims.
-Include their contact information on your website.
+- Be prepared to service your clients when they need you most. - If servicing them face-to-face, do what you can to provide a comfortable, calm environment. - Provide them with all necessary information swiftly including access to website portals with claims status. - Respond quickly and communicate often. - Ensure staff follows up periodically with impacted clients to ensure their needs are met. - Continue to use social media to relay any carrier alerts and updates, federal agency offerings, and significant updates. - Remove emergency contact information from agency website and social media. - Update customers on Materials & Labor services and the implications of a shortage, including price changes and delays. - Carriers may be able to help you find customers that have claims.
+Include their contact information on your website. - Remember this is a difficult and emotional time for your clients.
+They may unintentionally display anger or frustration toward you.
+Try to be as patient as possible about their circumstances.